Dhinessplayz/Finance-tracker/README.md

 # Finance-tracker
 This is a app that will store and track finances.
-This includes Transactions, setting and viewing budgets and savings goals
+This includes Transactions, setting and viewing budgets and savings goals (Everything is in the Finance Tracker File to keep everything together)

 Full Disclosure